TechnologyBrewery/docker-maven-plugin/README.md

 This is a temporary fork  (hopefully).
 We have NO intention of keeping this forked repository active any longer than needed.
 Current items included are:
 * In-flight 0.47 items from the source repository
+* https://github.com/fabric8io/docker-maven-plugin/issues/1804 - allow use of default driver with buildx

 # docker-maven-plugin